microsoft/FabConRTITutorial/docs/workshop.md

 published: true # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop # Required.
 title: Building Fabric Real-Time Intelligence solution in a day # Required.
 Full title of the workshop
-short_title: FabConEU 2024 Build A Fabric Real-Time Intelligence Solution in One Day # Optional.
+short_title: dataMinds Connect 2024 Build A Fabric Real-Time Intelligence Solution in One Day # Optional.
 Short title displayed in the header
 description: In this technical workshop, you will build a complete analytics platform with streaming data using Microsoft Fabric Real-Time Intelligence components and other features of Microsoft Fabric.
 This is a proctor led worksop in which each section is accompanied by a technical overview of Fabric RTI components. # Required.
 level: intermediate # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors: # Required.
 You can add as many authors as needed